Bandhan-singh-katoch/Payment_gateway_Integration-tsf/README.md

 # Payment_gateway_Integration-tsf

 I have created this android app by using Kotlin programming language.
+And this app is the part of @TSF internship.
 This app is used for the donation purpose.
 Here on clicking the donate button it will open payment gateway.
 Here the payment gateway that i have used is Razorpay.